ErikHen/PictureRenderer/README.md

 ## Version history
 * **2.0** Support for WebP format.
 Removed deprecated property.
-Added unit tests. <br> !!!
-Note that you need to use [preview version of ImageSharp.Web](https://www.myget.org/feed/sixlabors/package/nuget/SixLabors.ImageSharp.Web) for WebP support. !!!
+Added unit tests. <br> Note that you need to use ImageSharp.Web v2.0 or above for WebP support.
 * **1.3** Added possibility to render `class`, `decoding`, and `width` + `height` attributes on the img element. <br>
 * **1.2.2** Bugfix (unit tests would have found this issue... lesson learned)<br>
 * **1.2** Renamed picture profile property to "Sizes" (old name marked as deprecated).<br>